code-shoily/mafinar-ca/content/posts/day-0.md

 ]
 weight = 10
 description = "Let's install this thing and do some explorations.
 This is a totally random, unplanned, whatever-may-come-into-your-mind post where I just query syntactic constructs and map it with Elixir's.
+Going to be full of misinformations and bloopers, I assume" summary = "Let's install this thing and do some explorations.
+This is a totally random, unplanned, whatever-may-come-into-your-mind post where I just query syntactic constructs and map it with Elixir's.
 Going to be full of misinformations and bloopers, I assume"
 +++

 ## Get, Set, Go!!!